by Juliette Mansour of Casa Dresden

 There’s a beautiful story about photographer Harry Callahan‘s deep and abiding love for his wife, Eleanor, who died in February of 2012.
 Harry made portraits and photographs almost daily of Eleanor – his beloved subject – over the course of 50 years.
 After Eleanor’s death, a friend of Harry’s was quoted:

 To me, the “additional” f-stop is a metaphor for how to cultivate our own awareness to make art.
 This creative awareness - also known as "the additional f-stop" - exists in anyone or anything and at any time.
 It's pure, remarkable magic and I dedicate this site to it.

 But how do we find our own additional f-stop?

-Knowing that creativity is not reserved for artists alone, I can confidently say that the additional f-stop exists within each of us waiting for the right moment to emerge.
-This potent force wants only two conditions to show up:
+First, know that the additional f-stop exists within each of us waiting for the right moment to emerge.
+It requires only two things: